ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## Network Incident Correlated with Specific Network Topology and the Network Service

-In this example, we show a network incident that are associated with the service-instance "optical-svc-A", the node 'D1', the network topology 'L2-Topo' and the domain 'FAN'.
+In this example, we show a network incident that are associated with the service-instance "optical-svc-A", the node 'D1', the network topology 'L2-Topo' and the domain 'PTN'.
 The Probable Root Cause is also analysed.

 ~~~~